-Satan wants you to believe Heaven is going to be like that hotel that ended up looking nothing like the one in the brochure.
-That upon arrival you will be disappointed, unaware of the construction next door, and find it doesn’t have all the amenities you were promised.
+Satan wants you to believe Heaven is going to be that hotel you stayed in that that looked nothing like the one in the brochure.
+That upon arrival you will be disappointed, unaware of the construction next door, and find it doesn’t have all the amenities promised.

-And I’m sorry (not really), but our church services can sometimes leave us with that same (not as advertised) feeling.
+And I’m sorry (not really), but our church services can at times leave us with that same (not as advertised) feeling.
 Where’s the love?
 Where’s the joy?
-Where’s the passion? (at least we got coffee)
+Where’s the passion?

 But it was in the brochure!

 Prior to giving my life to Christ, I thought all Christians were “kill joys”, never having fun, and didn’t come out after dark.
-I’ve since learned those are mostly people who have a relationship with the giver of rules and regulations, and not the Giver of life.
+I’ve since learned those are mostly people who have a relationship with the giver of rules and regulations, not the Giver of life.

 I love music, and God used it to get my attention.
-The idea of an angel on a harp, accompanied by another angel on an upright piano doesn’t appeal to me at all. (not even now that I’m saved)
+The idea of an angel on a harp, accompanied by another angel on an upright piano isn’t my idea of a good time.

 So He had a plan.

 In the early 80’s, during “Christian Night” at Disneyland, I was headed toward Tomorrowland.
 From a distance I began to hear a mix of rock & roll and blues..
 As I made my way to the venue, I saw a large crowd of people standing, slowly waving their hands in the air.
 (Tomorrowland suddenly felt like Fantasyland) The Darrell Mansfield Band shattered the stereotype I had of Christian music once and for all.

 So how do we know that “angel on the cloud” isn’t playing the most amazing guitar solo ever?
 How do we know it’s not two angels…dueling pianos from dueling clouds?
 Maybe it’s four in cowboy hats, straight legged jeans, and boots?